The Pros and Cons of Investing in Cryptocurrencies like Bitcoin, Litecoin, Ethereum, and other Alt Coins.

 Should I Invest in Cryptocurrency?

 Investing in cryptocurrency could be a good investment, or it could not.
-That is true for cryptocurrency in general and likely for you as a person.
+That is true for cryptocurrency in general and likely for you as a person as well.

-How to invest in cryptocurrency: If you want to invest in cryptocurrency, and not just buy/sell/trade, then you have a few options.
-Generally new investors can choose between the GBTC trust sold on the stock market, a cryptocurrency IRA (we don’t want to recommend one until we have reviewed them), a user-friendly solution like Cash App or Robinhood, or an exchange-broker-wallet hybrid like Coinbase/GDAX (which allows customers to buy/sell actual cryptocurrency).
-Each option has its pros and cons, but notably only an exchange-broker like Coinbase/GDAX allows one to trade and invest directly in cryptocurrency.
+How to invest in cryptocurrency: If you want to invest in cryptocurrency, and not just buy, sell, or trade, then you have a few options.
+New investors can choose between the GBTC trust sold on the stock market, a cryptocurrency IRA (we don’t want to recommend one until we have reviewed them), a user-friendly solution like Cash App or Robinhood, or an exchange-broker-wallet hybrid like Coinbase/GDAX which allows customers to buy/sell actual cryptocurrency.
+Each option has its pros and cons, but notably, only an exchange-broker like Coinbase/GDAX allows one to trade and invest directly in cryptocurrency.
 Learn more about how to invest in cryptocurrency.

 General advice: With the above said, please note that we don’t offer professional legal, investing, or tax advice on this site.
 With that in mind, the best advice is to be prepared to lose every penny you invest in cryptocurrency, it probably won’t happen, but it could, and you need to go into the cryptocurrency with some stored up resilience.
 If, with that warning, you want to ease into cryptocurrency investing.
 Consider taking no more than 1% of your investable funds, and then get a toe wet with GBTC or Coinbase.
 Keep it simple to start, and then consider easing into other options like online cryptocurrency exchanges or even cryptocurrency mining.
 Also, consider dollar cost averaging (taking your funds for the year and buying weekly or monthly on lows).
 This will help you buy the average price of an otherwise volatile market.
 Sure, you can jump right in, but if you time the market wrong, you could be in for an unnecessarily tense roller coaster ride.